 You may have heard the saying, “Money does not make you happy, but it quiets the nerves.”
 This was quoted from playwright Sean O’Casey, and it totally sums up one of my biggest purchases out of college: my first suit.

-I've shared with you how buying a suit is a pain in the ass, and it's expensive.
-Yes, you can get a cheap suit at Men's Warehouse or similar places, but a nice suit looks like a nice suit.
+I’ve shared with you how buying a suit is a pain in the ass and it’s expensive.
+Yes, you can get a cheap suit at Men’s Warehouse or similar places, but a nice suit looks like a nice suit.
 You can just tell the difference between a nice suit and a cheap suit.
-But do other's care about whether you have on a nice suit of cheap suit?
-I don't know, but it sure quieted my nerves.
+But do others care about whether you have on a nice suit or cheap suit?
+I don’t know, but it sure quieted my nerves.